Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

 Released on Thursday, June 27, 2013.

- - in general: we switched from SVN to GIT, and rewrote many rules (ex: to generate releases) accordingly, relying on an improved layout
+ - in general: we switched from SVN to GIT, and rewrote many rules (e.g. to generate releases) accordingly, relying on an improved layout

  - in ``Myriad``:

    - a very fast file sending system has been added (see in ``send_file/2`` and ``receive_file/{1,2,3}`` in ``net_utils``)

-   - the way the Erlang VM is launched by the automatic make rules (through ``launch-erl.sh``) has been changed, from running ``erl -eval`` to using ``run_erl``; reason: otherwise the VM would halt as soon as the first exception is triggered (ex: ``noconnection``), while we need it to resist
+   - the way the Erlang VM is launched by the automatic make rules (through ``launch-erl.sh``) has been changed, from running ``erl -eval`` to using ``run_erl``; reason: otherwise the VM would halt as soon as the first exception is triggered (e.g. ``noconnection``), while we need it to resist

  - in ``Sim-Diasca``: